metabase/metabase/docs/developers-guide/drivers/plugins.md

 # Metabase plugins

-There are different ways a driver's namespaces and dependencies can be packaged:
+There are different ways you can package a driver's namespaces and dependencies:

 - Built-in to the core Metabase project.
-- In the same repository as the core Metabase project, but built as separate plugins; the plugins are bundled into the uberjar and extracted into the `plugins` directory on launch.
+- In the same repository as the core Metabase project, but built as a plugin.
+Metabase bundles the plugins into the uberjar and extracts them into the `plugins` directory on launch.
 - In a different repository, and built as a separate plugin.
 To use this kind of driver, you must manually copy the plugin into your `plugins` directory.

 ## Building a community driver